-In order to take maximum advantage of the data caching for iterative computations, Map tasks of the subsequent iterations need to be scheduled with cache awareness.
-A map task that requires processing a certain data product needs to be scheduled to the worker role with that data product in the DataCache, if there is any.
-Decentralized architecture of Twister4Azure presents a challenge in this situation as Twister4Azure does not have a central entity which has a global view of the data products cached in the worker roles or has the ability to push the tasks to a specific worker role.
+In order to take maximum advantage of the data caching for iterative computations, Map tasks of the subsequent iterations need to be scheduled with awareness of the data products cached in worker-roles.
+If the loop-invariant data for a map task is present in the DataCache of a certain worker-role then that map tasks should be scheduled to that particular worker-role.
+Decentralized architecture of Twister4Azure presents a challenge in this situation as Twister4Azure does not have a central entity which has a global view of the data products cached in the worker-roles or has the ability to push the tasks to a specific worker-role.

-As a solution to the above issue, Twister4Azure opted for a model in which the workers pick tasks to execute based on the data products they have in their DataCache and based on the information that is published in a central bulletin board (an Azure table).
+As a solution to the above issue.
+Twister4Azure opted for a model in which the workers pick tasks to execute based on the data products they have in their DataCache and based on the information that is published in to a central bulletin board (an Azure table).
 Naïve implementation of this model requires all the tasks for a particular job to be advertised, making the bulletin board a bottleneck.
-Twister4Azure avoids this issue by locally storing the executed map task execution histories (meta-data required for execution of a map task) for the cached data products.
-This allows the workers to pick map tasks for execution, immediately after the worker gets the information about a new iteration.
+We avoid this by locally storing the executed map task execution histories (meta-data required for execution of a map task) for the cached data products.
+This allows the workers to start the execution of the map tasks for new iteration immediately after the workers get the information about a new iteration.
 With this optimization, the bulletin board only advertises information about the new iterations.
-As shown in Figure 3, new MapReduce Jobs (non-iterative and 1st iteration of iterative) are scheduled through scheduling queues.
+As shown in Figure 3, new MapReduce jobs (non-iterative and 1st iteration of iterative) are scheduled through Azure queues.

-Any tasks that did not get scheduled in the above manner will be added back to the task scheduling queue by the first available worker without a matching task.
+Any tasks for an iteration that did not get scheduled in the above manner will be added back to the task scheduling queue by the first available worker without a matching task for execution.
 This ensures the eventual completion of the job and the fault tolerance of the tasks in the event of a worker failure and also ensures the dynamic scalability of the system when new workers are brought up.
 This mechanism can also be used to avoid the slow executing tail tasks of the iteration by duplicate execution in available instances.
 However, handling of slow executing tasks of iterations is still under development and is not used in the experiments that were performed for this paper.